 Pace of Progression/Completion Rate: The credit hour completion rate reflects the pace at which students must progress to ensure that they are able to complete their degree program within the maximum time frame.
-The pace of progression is calculated by dividing the cumulative number of hours the student has successfully earned by the cumulative number of hours the students must satisfactorily complete (i.e., receive a passing grade) 67 percent of all hours attempted.
+The pace of progression is calculated by dividing the cumulative number of hours the student has successfully earned by the cumulative number of hours the student has attempted.
+All students must satisfactorily complete (i.e., receive a passing grade) 67 percent of all hours attempted.